NuGet/Home/proposed/2022/vulnerabilities-in-restore.md

 #### Excluding Advisories

 There is no support for excluding individual advisories at this time.
 Developers will be able to `<NoWarn>` the four `NU1901` -> `NU1904` warnings or set the `<NuGetAuditLevel>` to suppress certain severities.
+See the section [suppress advisories](#suppress-advisories), under the [future possibilities](#future-possibilities) section, for some early thoughts.

 #### Vulnerability warnings in  the solution explorer

 Given that restore would be raising a warning, the vulnerability information will automatically appear in the Solution Explorer.
-This is the primary motivation for having 1 error message per package.
+This is the primary motivation for having 1 message per package.

 ### Source of known vulnerabilities